 We believe that Tolkien is the greatest author that humanity has produced: his works are vibrant, engaging, deep and colourful.
 We want to give everyone the opportunity to experience and enjoy Tolkien’s works: Tolkien to the World will help us to share Tolkien’s works of fiction with peoples around the globe.

-If you would like to help with the scheme, please contact our Tolkien to the World Co-ordinator, Trevor Reynolds.
-Or, you can donate via our website.
+If you would like to help in any other way, please contact our Tolkien to the World Co-ordinator, Trevor Reynolds.